 Do you know your Digital Risk?

-Trusted and experienced security expertise can go a long way towards savings in reduction of downtime, lost resources, theft, and many more threats. offthegridit can raise your security posture to new heights.
+Trusted and experienced information security (infosec) expertise can go a long way towards savings in reduction of downtime, lost resources, theft, and many more threats. offthegridit can raise your security posture to new heights.

 Plan Security For Change

-To define the fundamentals of you security strategy, you should consider the following three general questions:
+To define the fundamentals of you security strategy, you may want to consider the following three general questions:

 - Stakeholders: Who are your key stakeholders and potential threat agents?